londailey6937/QuillPilot-Web/docs/REFERENCE_LIBRARY.md

 - Add sensory details: what characters see, hear, smell, touch, taste
 - Use action and dialogue to reveal emotions
 - Show character reactions instead of stating feelings
+- Ground spatial descriptions with sensory details (not just "the room was large" but "footsteps echoed across the marble floor")

 #### 3. **Character Development**